 -

-Capsules : HPMC/pullulan (vegetarian capsules) generally accepted; gelatin : only if Halal (species, slaughter, traceability).
+Capsules: HPMC/pullulan (vegetable capsules) generally accepted; gelatin: only if Halal (species, slaughter, traceability).

 -

-Solvents & alcohol : no alcohol added as an ingredient .
-Any technical traces (non-intoxicating, unintentional) are assessed by the organization: check the certificate .
+Solvents & alcohol: absence of alcohol added as an ingredient.
+Any technical traces (non-intoxicating, unintentional) are evaluated by the body: check the certificate.

 -